This page is about the enforcement policy of Gloucestershire County Council Trading Standards Service. It provides information on:

 This Policy and all associated enforcement decisions take account of the provisions of the Human Rights Act 1998.
 In particular, due regard is had to the following

 Right to respect for private and family life, home and correspondence

-As we are continually seeking to improve our standards, this policy is subject to regular review.
+As the Service is continually seeking to improve our standards, this policy is subject to regular review.

-If you are unhappy with the service you have received, or we have failed to live up to our promises, managers are always willing to discuss with you the cause of your dissatisfaction, and will try to find a solution.
+If you are unhappy with the service you have received, or the Service have failed to live up to our promises, managers are always willing to discuss with you the cause of your dissatisfaction, and will try to find a solution.

 If you wish to make a complaint or send us a compliment or comment about our service:

 Please contact the Head of Service at the address above, or